danielkrause/Moving-Binaural-SDEL/README.md

 This is a repository implementing the methods described in the following paper:

 D.A.
-Krause, G. Garcia-Barrios, A. Politis, A. Mesaros, [Binaural Sound Source Distance Estimation and Localization for a Moving Listener](https://ieeexplore.ieee.org/document/10372100)
+Krause, G. García-Barrios, A. Politis, A. Mesaros, [Binaural Sound Source Distance Estimation and Localization for a Moving Listener](https://ieeexplore.ieee.org/document/10372100)

 If you use this repository or the dataset associated with it, kindly consider citing the abovementioned paper.